Alcohol and Drug Education

 Medical Assistance/Treatment

-The College’s main concern is the well-being, health, and safety of its students.
-Medical Amnesty represents the College’s commitment to increasing the likelihood that community members will call for medical assistance when faced with an alcohol or other drug-related emergency.
+The University’s main concern is the well-being, health, and safety of its students.
+Medical Amnesty represents the University’s commitment to increasing the likelihood that community members will call for medical assistance when faced with an alcohol or other drug-related emergency.
 Medical Amnesty also promotes education for individuals who receive emergency medical attention related to their own use of alcohol or other drugs in order to reduce the likelihood of future occurrences.

 AlcoholEdu for College